itsbrex/print-pretty-tree/README.md

 ## Contributing

-If you find any bugs or want to suggest new features for `print_pretty_tree`, please feel free to contribute by submitting an issue or pull request.
+If you find any bugs or want to suggest new features for `print_pretty_tree`, please feel free to contribute by submitting an [issue](https://github.com/itsbrex/print-pretty-tree/issues) or a [pull request](https://github.com/itsbrex/print-pretty-tree/pulls).

-Contributions are welcomed!
-This project follows the all-contributors spec. ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):
+## Contributors ✨
+Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/github/all-contributors/itsbrex/print_pretty_tree?color=ee8449&style=flat-square)](#Contributing)